mbourque/ifx_customizer/README.md

 ## Usage

 Run the application and choose to create a new category of fasteners under **#screws** or **#pins**.
 Give it a meaningful plural name without spaces.
 Then choose that new name from the **Category** drop down.
-You can then start creating fastener libraries under that category.
+You can then start creating fastener family libraries under that category.

 Choose a plural name without spaces and select the type of fastener from the drop down.
 Options include **#screws**, **#nuts**, **#washers**, **#inserts**, or **#pins**.